Ivete Sangalo: 2003–2008: Career Progression

 Her 2005 album, As Supernovas, received triple platinum certification shortly after its release.
-The album was less upbeat than the others and included some songs with a 1970s touch, with the big influence of Brazilian singer Ed Motta.
+The album was less upbeat than her previous ones and included some songs with a 1970s touch, with the big influence of Brazilian singer Ed Motta.
 She also included the hit "Soy Loco por ti America", a Gilberto Gil song.
 Sangalo's cover would become the theme song of TV Globo's soap opera América, and thanks to the tie-in, the song became very popular.
 "Quando a Chuva Passar" was notable for being nominated at the Latin Grammy Awards, an uncommon feature for a non-Spanish-speaking singer.
 As Supernovas also received diamond certification which consolidated her as the biggest female solo singer in Brazil.

 Due to her remarkable appearances on TV, TV Globo, the biggest Brazilian TV station, invited her to host the TV show Estação Globo, which aires about six episodes every year in late December/early January.

 On December 16, 2006, she performed in the Maracanã in Rio de Janeiro, where Paul McCartney, Rolling Stones, Kiss, Police, Rush, RBD, and Madonna also performed.
 She was the first Brazilian act to perform in this stadium since pop phenomenon Sandy & Junior in 2002.
 The concert was released as a DVD in May 2007.
-While her last live DVD was an MTV Ao Vivo, this new one was from the Multishow Ao Vivo brand.
+While her last live DVD was an MTV Live, this new one was broadcast by Multishow.

-Her biggest career hits were "Sorte Grande" (which was renamed "Poeira" and was sung by crowds at soccer games) and "Festa".
+Her biggest career hits are "Sorte Grande" and "Festa".

-Sangalo has sold more than 7,000,000 CDs copies and more than 1,500,000 DVDs copies.
+Sangalo has sold more than 7,000,000 CDs and more than 1,500,000 DVDs.

 According to O Globo, Sangalo asks for R$240,000 (US$120,000 per concert) and a percentage of tickets sale, which makes her final paycheck R$350,000 ($275,000), the second highest-paid act in Brazil.
 (Roberto Carlos is the most expensive, asking R$700,000 per concert).
 For special concerts, the price may reach R$2 million ($1 million).

-Her parallel business include her performances at her "blocos" on Salvador carnival and other performances at trio elétrico in off-season carnivals.
-Her commercial deals include such companies as Grendene, Koleston, Danone, Arisco, Panasonic, Bradesco, and Nova Schin beer.
+Her parallel businesses include performances at her "blocos" at Salvador carnival and other performances at trio elétrico in off-season carnivals.
+Her sponsorship deals include such companies as Grendene, Koleston, Danone, Arisco, Panasonic, Bradesco, and Nova Schin beer.

-Her Ao Vivo no Maracanã DVD sold 555,000 copies making it the best-selling musical DVD of the year in Brazil and the best-selling musical DVD overall in 2007 for Universal Records, including international acts.
+Her Ao Vivo no Maracanã DVD sold 555,000 copies, making it the best-selling musical DVD of the year in Brazil and the best-selling musical DVD overall in 2007 for Universal Records internationally.
 In October 2008, she released a children's album with Saulo Fernandes, lead-singer of Banda Eva.